MajorCooke/Doom4Doom/Docs/Readme.txt

                           Half Life-like laser for Gauss Cannon, Static Rifle and many more.
 Created the Carrion Cannon, powerup upgrades, and overhauled upgrade menu.
 						  Almost all new code for v3.0+.
+						  Flamethrower icon sprites.
                           General DECORATE & ZScript mastermind.

 ZZYZX                   : Making shaders for glory kill effect, shaders for
                           holographic effect.
-Current internal dev working on top secret stuff.

 Neccronixis             : Creator of all the Doom 4 weapon sprites (until 3.0+)
 						  & doomdoll pickup and animation.